ISTESRMNCR/CODE-CAMP-2020/content/teams/Code Hard/index.md

 title: DemoTeam
 name: "DemoTeam"
 github-link: "https://github.com/ "
-description: "hello I am Bot Developer"
+description: ""
 Team-Quote: ""
 Team_Tech_Stack: "Artificial Intelligence and Image Processing"
 Application_Type: "Web Application"
 No_Of_Member: "2"
 ---

 Hey !
-We are Team DemoTeam.
+We are Team Code Hard.
 We are here to win. and we also love open source.

 ---